airalab/robonomics-wiki/docs/en/add-smart-device-to-robonomics.md

 <robo-wiki-picture src="home-assistant/add-integration.jpg" />

 Click on it and fill the configuration.
-Here you need to add seed from `SUB_ADMIN` and public address of `SUB_OWNER` accounts (which you previously created).
+Here you need to add seed from `SUB_CONTROLLER` and public address of `SUB_OWNER` accounts (which you previously created).
 Also, you can set sending interval, by default it is 10 minutes.

 Moreover, you can add your Pinata credentials.
 It is not necessary, if you will not do it, data will be pinned with your local node and Infura.If you add the credentials files will also be pinned on Pinata to help them spread wider over IPFS.